 The El Camino Hospital Mountain View campus provides a vital healthcare service in the community.
 A review of population projections for the District and the County, as well as analysis and capacity by major service, indicates that additional healthcare capacity is not required at this time.
-Overall, the County is using only 58.9 percent of its licensed beds and El Camino Hospital Mountain View is using only 47.1 percent of its licensed beds, suggesting sufficient medical facility capacity in the District and County.
+Overall, the County is using only 60.9 percent of its licensed beds and El Camino Hospital Mountain View is using 60.7 percent of its licensed beds, suggesting sufficient medical facility capacity in the County and District.